Wolfram von Richthofen: Later command

 The frontline threatened to collapse altogether in the east, but the Red Army had not yet learned the full lessons of manoeuvre warfare.
 At Stalin's behest, it attempted to cut off the Axis forces in the Caucasus by advancing to Rostov, using Kharkov and Belgorod as a springboard.
-It strained the logistics of Soviet forces and presented an ideal chance for Manstein to counterattack.
-Radio intercepts suggested the Soviets were low on fuel, for their ground forces and the VVS, giving more urgency for a counter strike.
+This strained the logistics of Soviet forces, and presented an ideal chance for Manstein to counterattack.
+Radio intercepts suggested that the Soviets were low on fuel, both for their ground forces and the VVS, giving more urgency for a counter strike.
 It would lead to the Third Battle of Kharkov, where Manstein would win a major victory.

 To support his attack Richthofen sent eight of his weakest Gruppen home to rest and refit, which allowed the machines left to be redistributed among stronger units.
 With congestion eased the infrastructure could cope with serviceability, which improved dramatically.
-The Luftwaffe was also now back near to pre-prepared air bases, near logistical railheads at Mykolaiv and Poltava which enabled accelerated rates of re-equipment.
+The Luftwaffe was also now back near to pre-prepared air bases, near logistical railheads at Mykolaiv and Poltava, which enabled accelerated rates of re-equipment.
 After allowing his forces to re-equip near Rostov, he moved his units on 18 February.
-Richthofen moved his forces closer to the front; Fliegerkorps I, now under Günther Korten was moved from Boryspil, near Kiev to Poltava, Fliegerkorps IV under Fiebig was moved to the Kuban and Fliegerkorps V under Pflugbeil was moved to Dnepropetrovsk in the centre of the German offensive thrust.
+Richthofen moved his forces closer to the front.
+Fliegerkorps I, now under Günther Korten, was moved from Boryspil, near Kiev, to Poltava.
+Fliegerkorps IV under Fiebig was moved to the Kuban, and Fliegerkorps V under Pflugbeil was moved to Dnepropetrovsk in the centre of the German offensive thrust.
 These forces were to support the First Panzer Army and the Fourth Panzer Army.
 Korten began his support for the Fourth Panzer Army on 19 February 1943.
 By 21 February 1,145 sorties had been flown, and another 1,486 were flown the following day.
-The Luftwaffe flew a daily average of 1,000 sorties, with total air superiority owing to the absence of the VVS.
+The Luftwaffe flew a daily average of 1,000 sorties with total air superiority, owing to the absence of the VVS.
 Manstein encircled and destroyed a large number of enemy forces, stabilising the front, but leaving a bulge in the east, around the city of Kursk.